James A. Garfield

 James Abram Garfield (November 19, 1831 – September 19, 1881) was the 20th president of the United States, serving from March 1881 until his death in September that year after being shot in July.
 A preacher, lawyer, and Civil War general, Garfield served nine terms in the United States House of Representatives and is the only sitting member of the House to be elected president.
-Before his candidacy for the presidency, he had been elected to the U.S. Senate by the Ohio General Assemblya position he declined when becoming president-elect.
+Before he ran for president, the Ohio General Assembly had elected him to the U.S. Senate, a position he declined upon becoming president-elect.

-Garfield was born into poverty in a log cabin and grew up in northeastern Ohio.
+Garfield was born into poverty in a log cabin and grew up in northeast Ohio.
 After graduating from Williams College in 1856, he studied law and became an attorney.
-He was a preacher in the Restoration Movement and president of the Western Reserve Eclectic Institute, affiliated with the Disciples.
+Garfield was a preacher in the Restoration Movement and president of the Western Reserve Eclectic Institute, affiliated with the Disciples.
 (Note: Divisions in the Stone-Campbell Movement were not recognized until the 20th Century.
 The names Christian Church, Church of Christ, and Disciples of Christ were used interchangeably until then.)
-Garfield was elected as a Republican member of the Ohio State Senate in 1859, serving until 1861.
-He opposed Confederate secession, was a major general in the Union Army during the American Civil War, and fought in the battles of Middle Creek, Shiloh, and Chickamauga.
+He was elected as a Republican member of the Ohio State Senate in 1859, serving until 1861.
+Garfield opposed Confederate secession, was a major general in the Union Army during the American Civil War, and fought in the battles of Middle Creek, Shiloh, and Chickamauga.
 He was elected to Congress in 1862 to represent Ohio's 19th district.
-Throughout his congressional service, he firmly supported the gold standard and gained a reputation as a skilled orator.
+Throughout his congressional service, Garfield firmly supported the gold standard and gained a reputation as a skilled orator.
 He initially agreed with Radical Republican views on Reconstruction but later favored a Moderate Republican–aligned approach to civil rights enforcement for freedmen.
-Garfield's aptitude for mathematics extended to his own proof of the Pythagorean theorem, which he published in 1876.
+Garfield's aptitude for mathematics extended to his own proof of the Pythagorean theorem, published in 1876, and his advocacy of using statistics to inform government policy.